rlmv/cnt-signup/readme.md

 To-Do
 ======

+* Switch from Jade to EJS
-* Heroku Dataclips for Rory and other OPO administators *Related: Is there any advantage to an in-app utility to collect each of a number of selected trip statistics during a given time period?
+* An in-app utility to collect each of a number of selected trip statistics during a given time period.
 * We need to spec out how to incorporate OPO.
 Julie needs to be able to check trips, for instance.
 * We need to spec out how to incorporate the CnT chairs.
+* We need to figure out how the leader database should work.
 * We're going to want a utility to compile the "THIS WEEK" blitz.
 * Work out how trips should be transferred between leaders/heelers
 * Figure out protection for various parts of the site.
 The "Trip control" page, for instance, needs to be inaccessible by everyone except the trip's leader and heeler.
+* Will problems arise if a heeler is promoted to leader?

 Other